ddrcode/teensy_6502_bridge/README.md

 ### Default configuration

-The table below (and pinouts above) illustrates the default configuration of the project.
+The table below (and the pinout above) illustrates the default configuration of the project.
-In order to adjust the pin mapping, modify the `PINS_MAP` macro definition in the [configuration file](./configuration.h).
+To adjust the pin mapping, modify the `PINS_MAP` macro definition in the [configuration file](./configuration.h).

-The pin assignment is organized the way, that it leaves one SPI interface available (pins 1, 10, 26 and 27), that can be used for additional device (i.e. the [PCB](./pcb/) gives the option to connect ILI9341 screen).
+The pin assignment is organized so that it leaves one SPI interface available (pins 1, 10, 26 and 27), which can be used for an additional device (e.g. the [PCB](./pcb/) gives the option to connect an ILI9341 screen).

 | Teensy pin | CPU pin | CPU pin name | ←  → | CPU Pin name  | CPU pin | Teensy pin |
 | ---------- | ------- | ------------ | ---- | ------------- | ------- | ---------- |